nilinswap/gp_blog/README.md

 ```

-move inside the project folder
+Clone the repo and move inside the project folder

 ```
 $ cd gp_blog